hai-nguyen-van/thinkpad-x1/README.md

 		DEVICESCAN -d removable -n standby -m root -M exec /usr/share/smartmontools/smartd-runner

   - Check log entries in `/var/log/syslog` for `smartd` logs
+  - Check if `smartd` is running: `service smartd status`.
+If not, solve why System V init cannot run it at bootup ([UbuntuBootupHowto](https://help.ubuntu.com/community/UbuntuBootupHowto))
   - You can also manually start or stop the daemon: `sudo /usr/local/etc/init.d/smartd [start | stop]`
   - If you use RAID mirroring, you may need to add [`ARRAY`](http://www.ibiblio.org/elemental/howto/disk-monitoring.html)